ioannis-xenakis/Jokester/README.md

 </div>

 ## Tools/ide used for app development
 Built with Android Studio.
-Use the Stable version to build with me.
+[Use the stable version](https://developer.android.com/studio) to build with me.

 ## Contribute
 I would appreciate it a lot to help me build this app and make it better for the people to see and use it.